Frequently Asked Questions

 What if I have a question that isn't answered here?

 Odds are, someone else has that same question!
-So please message us under the "contact" tab, and we'll try to answer your question.
-And then we'll add your question to this page.
+So please message us under the "Contact" tab, and we'll try to answer your question.
+We’ll add your question to this page if enough people ask about the same thing.
 Thanks for your interest!